 Achuar culture and beliefs are based around dreams and visions.
 The Achuar begin each day early, 3 - 4am, drinking wayus tea.
 Wayus is from a native plant, Ilex guayusa, which is part of the Holly genus - high in caffeine with positive antioxidant properties.
 The Achuar drink wayus early in the morning, whilst sharing their dreams - something you can join them for this morning.

-As daylight begins to appear, we will head out onto a tributary to the Rio Pastaza, in search of wildlife.
+As daylight begins to appear, we will head out onto the Rio Pastaza, in search of macaws, parrots and other birds which sometimes descend en masse onto a section of river bank to top up on minerals.
 Dawn is one of the most active times of the day for wildlife, so we will be sure to make use of opportunities first thing each day in the Amazon.

 We will have breakfast at around 8am, before heading out to an Achuar village to learn about local medicinal plants.